GLP-1 GI Complication Questions

 What the current semaglutide labels say

 The current Wegovy label says semaglutide use has been associated with gastrointestinal adverse reactions, sometimes severe, and that Wegovy is not recommended in patients with severe gastroparesis.
 The Ozempic label carries similar severe-GI and delayed-emptying language.
-Those are the cleanest official starting points.

 What obstruction, ileus, and pseudo-obstruction mean